vinceq-usgs/dyfi4/docs/validation.rst

 .. testsetup::

      from dyfi import cdi
-     from entries import Entry
+     from entry import Entry

-Here we show a series of validation tests to show results consistent with the algorithm as shown in:
+Here we show a series of validation tests to show results consistent with the algorithm as shown here:

       Utilization of the Internet for Rapid Community Intensity Maps David J. Wald  Vincent Quitoriano  Lori A. Dengler  James W. Dewey